Codezilluh/BitSerializer.js/README.md

 ## Example

-This is the example from the C++ version, but in TypeScript.
+This is the same example from the C++ version, but in TypeScript.

 ```ts
 import { Serializer } from "bitserializer.js"